 Facing a German onslaught from the west and a possible invasion from Japan in the east, Soviet leaders desperately needed intelligence on enemy troop dispositions and the intent of Axis leaders.
 Soviet intelligence, in the form of the NKVD (domestic security and the KGB’s forerunner) and GRU (military intelligence), had agents around the world, including in the United States.

 Nevertheless, General Secretary of the Communist Party Joseph Stalin seemed more interested in which of his countrymen were traitors then on German troop movements.
 In fact, the long and bloody fight against Hitler’s armies in the west might have been less bloody had Soviet leadership listened to one of its most prolific spies, Richard Sorge.

 Sorge was a Soviet military intelligence officer, who was active before and during the war, working undercover as a German journalist in both Nazi Germany and Japan under the codename “Ramsay.”
 Sorge was most famous for his time in Japan in 1940 and 1941 when he provided information about Germany’s plan to attack the Soviet Union, (though not the exact date of the attack.)
 Stalin chose to ignore the information, and the resulting battles ended in the deaths of millions of Soviet civilians, as well as thousands of German and Russian soldiers.

 But Sorge’s efforts were not without reward.

 Whatever the nation, big or small, victor or conquered, the war had changed the world forever.
-Territory was divided, walls were built, and once again, ideologies were set against one another.
-An Iron Curtain had been drawn over the fledgling Soviet Union, and the United States and her allies would now more than ever rely on the men and women of their intelligence agencies to find out what went on behind it.
+Territory was partitioned, walls were built, and once again, ideologies were set against one another resulting in an Iron Curtain being drawn across the Soviet Union.
+The United States and her allies would now, more than ever, have to rely on the men and women of their intelligence agencies to find out what went on behind it.